Simplegram/react-transport-tracker/README.md

 npx expo prebuild --clean
 ```

 This command will create the android folder necessary to build with Android Studio.
+Close any `npx expo start` instance to avoid Android Studio gradle import error.